zoepepper/threetenbp/README.md

-## ThreeTen backport project
+## Scala ThreeTen
-JSR-310 provides a new date and time library for Java SE 8.
+JSR-310 provided a new date and time library for Java SE 8.
-This project is the backport to Java SE 6 and 7.
+This project ports the original reference implementation (before it was contributed to OpenJDK) from Java to Scala.

-See the [main home page](http://www.threeten.org/threetenbp/) of the project.

-The backport is NOT an implementation of JSR-310, as that would require jumping through lots of unnecessary hoops.
-Instead, this is a simple backport intended to allow users to quickly use the JSR-310 API on Java SE 6 and 7.
-The backport should be referred to using the "ThreeTen" name.

-Active development on JSR-310 is at [OpenJDK](http://openjdk.java.net/):

 This GitHub repository is a fork of that originally used to create JSR-310.
 That repository used the same BSD 3-clause license as this repository.

-Issues about the backport should be reported here at GitHub.
-Pull requests and issues will only be considered so far as matching the behaviour of the real Java SE 8.
-Additional requested features will be rejected.

 #### Building
-This project builds using maven.
+This project builds using sbt.
+Run `sbt test` to run the test suite.

+#### Status & Contributing
+We are currently working on eliminating the last few test suite failures which were introduced during the conversion from Java to Scala.
+Run the test suite or have a look at the [issues](https://github.com/soc/threetenbp/issues) to find something to work on!
+Contributions and bug reports are welcome!

 #### Time-zone data
 The time-zone database is stored as a pre-compiled dat file that is included in the built jar.